Limookiplimo/NewsUpdate/README.md

 Scrape data from The Sun, TechCrunch and Tuko news.
 The data is stored in postgres database as news items.

 ## Mail Update
-Every day, scraped news items are formated and a notification is pushed to personal mail.
+Newly scraped items are formated and a notification is pushed to personal mail.